 Few names in Irish history command as much respect as Tom Crean.
 Known as the “Unsung Hero” of Antarctic exploration, Crean’s legacy is etched into the rugged mountains and quiet lanes of his hometown, Annascaul.

-Whether you are preparing for the grueling 20-mile Tom Crean Endurance Walk on June 20, 2026—a 32km mountain challenge with 1,900m of ascent—or looking for a peaceful stroll along the Tom Crean Heritage Trail, this expert guide provides the essential 2026 logistics, historical context, and local insider tips you need to honor a legend.
+Whether you are preparing for the grueling 20-mile Tom Crean Endurance Walk on June 20, 2026—a 32km mountain challenge with 1,900m of ascent—or you’re planning a more reflective, quiet stroll along the Tom Crean Heritage Trail, this guide is built on our own experiences in the Dingle Peninsula.
+We’ve pulled together the essential 2026 logistics, historical context, and the “real world” tips you won’t find on the official race flyer to help you honor a legend the right way.

 Overview: Heritage Trail vs Endurance Walk